SvetlanaUP/Microbiome-conferences-c/README.md

 ## SEPTEMBER

+*Course*: September 22-23 [Keep your Project on Track!
+Plan for Efficient and Reusable Research](https://www.denbi.de/training/1466-keep-your-project-on-track-plan-for-efficient-and-reusable-research) by deNBI.

 *Conference*: September 21-23 [Genome Informatics 2022](https://coursesandconferences.wellcomeconnectingscience.org/event/genome-informatics-20220921/) by Wellcome Genome Campus.
 Note: delegates based in Lower and Middle-Income Countries can register for free.

 ## AUGUST ⛱️